zeptofs/nz-api-documentation/source/index.html.md

 `GET /payment_requests/outgoing`

-Payment Requests where you're the creditor and collecting funds from the debtor. <aside class="notice"> The **/payment_requests/outgoing** endpoint will be supported until 31 June 2021.
+Payment Requests where you're the creditor and are _collecting_ funds from the debtor. <aside class="notice"> The **/payment_requests/outgoing** endpoint will be supported until 31 June 2021.
 Any integrations to this endpoint should be pointed at the new **/payment_requests/collections** endpoint which returns the same information. </aside>

 <h3 id="List-Payment-Requests-[DEPRECATED]-parameters" class="parameters">Parameters</h3>